-3.2 Foreign currency
+3.2 FOREIGN CURRENCY

-3.2.1 Foreign currency transactions
+3.2.1 FOREIGN CURRENCY TRANSACTIONS

 Transactions in foreign currencies are translated to the respective functional currencies of the Group entities at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.
 The foreign currency gain or loss on monetary items is the difference between the amortised cost in the functional currency at the beginning of the period, adjusted for effective interest and payments during the period, and the amortised cost in foreign currency translated at the exchange rate at the end of the reporting period.
-Non-monetary assets and liabilities denominated in foreign currency translated to the fair value was determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date that the fair value was determined.
 Foreign currency differences arising on retranslation are recognised in profit or loss.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.

-3.2.2 Foreign operations
+3.2.2 FOREIGN OPERATIONS